-Bob has more than 30 years of experience representing financial institutions and public companies on key legal issues, and is widely recognized as a leader in banking and finance law.
-Bob also focuses his practice in mergers and acquisitions, securities and corporate finance law.
+Bob has more than 35 years of experience representing financial institutions and public companies on key legal issues, and is widely recognized as a leader in banking and finance law.
+Bob also focuses his practice in mergers and acquisitions, securities, corporate finance law and family offices.

 Bob spends the majority of his time representing financial institutions on a wide range of corporate, regulatory and operational issues.
 He also advises his clients on strategic and related initiatives.
 Bob has extensive experience in the negotiation and closing of large commercial loans.
 Additionally, Bob serves as counsel for the North Carolina Bankers Association.

 He continues to be recognized by top industry publications, such as The Best Lawyers in America© and Chambers USA: America’s Leading Lawyers for Business, for his work in banking and finance law.
 The 2019 Chambers USA guide states that Bob is "'very professional and highly knowledgeable' according to impressed sources."

 Bob has served as the primary attorney or review partner on more than 120 mergers and acquisitions.
 He represents financial institutions and public companies, and uses his more than 35 years of experience in banking and corporate law to counsel his clients on various types of financing transactions.